 - a magnesium- or sodium-restricted diet

-Magnesium citrate may also interact with certain medications.
+Magnesium citrate may also interact with some medications.
 For example, if you’re taking certain medications to treat HIV, magnesium citrate can stop these drugs from working properly.
-Ask your doctor if magnesium citrate can interfere with any medications or supplements that you’re currently taking.
+Ask your doctor if magnesium citrate can interfere with any medications or supplements that you’re taking.

 Although magnesium citrate is safe for most people, you may encounter side effects after using it.
 The most common side effects are mild diarrhea and stomach discomfort.
 You can also experience more serious side effects, such as:

 - an allergic reaction, which may cause hives, trouble breathing, or other symptoms